-When HappyTap began laying the groundwork to promote handwashing in the Vietnamese market, we understood that improved hardware is not a silver bullet.
+When HappyTap began laying the groundwork to promote hand washing in the Vietnamese market, we understood that improved hardware is not a silver bullet.
 Rather, a well-designed portable sink is a critical component of a comprehensive solution that resonates with Base of Pyramid (BoP) consumers.
-These consumers are parents and caretakers of small children who, after decades of education campaigns, know well the importance of washing hands with soap but were still not doing so consistently.
-As a result their children were at risk of diarrheal and infectious disease.
+These consumers are parents and caretakers of small children who, after decades of education campaigns, knew well the importance of washing hands with soap, but were still not doing so consistently.
+As a result their children were at risk of diarrheal and infectious diseases.
 Health messages were not effective.
-Thus, we hypothesized that the right product at the right price, promoted with messages that mattered to consumers, and made accessible through a retail network would be a winning combination to end a stubborn problem.
+Thus, we hypothesized that the right product at the right price, promoted with messages that mattered to consumers and made accessible through a retail network, would be a winning combination to end a stubborn problem.

 LaBobo is a low-tech product designed to nudge people to wash their hands.
-Its smart design makes handwashing easy and convenient; its bright colour and decal is eye-catching in order to stand out as a reminder for people to wash their hands.
-It is a crucial part of the mix but we learned quickly that design alone will not sell families on the idea of hygiene and handwashing.
+Its smart design makes hand washing easy and convenient; its bright color and decal is eye-catching in order to stand out as a reminder for people to wash their hands.
+It is a crucial part of the mix, but we learned quickly that design alone will not sell families on the idea of hygiene and hand washing.

 Health messages elicit little emotional response.

-Families across Vietnam have been exposed to handwashing and health campaigns for decades with little outcome in terms of changed behaviour.
-Posters outlining the six steps of handwashing and cartoons depicting the health consequences of dirty hands were already ubiquitous across the country.
-We wanted to stay clear of repeating tired campaigns and breathe new life into handwashing.
-To do so, we needed to stop talking about handwashing.
+Families across Vietnam have been exposed to hand washing and health campaigns for decades with little outcome in terms of changed behavior.
+Posters outlining the six steps of hand washing and cartoons depicting the health consequences of dirty hands were already ubiquitous across the country.
+We wanted to stay clear of repeating tired campaigns and breathe new life into hand washing.
+To do so, we needed to stop talking about hand washing.

-One of the key takeaways from our early research was that people buy a handwashing device for the whole family, but a young child is almost always at the center of the story.
-Parents are initially attracted to the convenience features of the product, but when asked deeper about why they would invest in a portable sink, they express the desire for their children to have healthy, bright, and better futures than their own.
+One of the key takeaways from our early research was that while people buy a hand-washing device for the whole family, a young child is almost always at the center of the story.
+Parents are initially attracted to the convenient features of the product, but when asked deeper questions about why they would invest in a portable sink, they express the desire for their children to have healthy, bright, and better futures than their own.

 Marketing the category.

-Four years after its establishment, HappyTap has made an enormous progress towards a commercially viable business around a handwashing enabling technology.
+Four years after its establishment, HappyTap has made enormous progress towards a commercially viable business around a hand-washing-enabling technology.
 The social startup is in a much stronger position than ever before, with a level of market intelligence, consumer insight, and hard-won lessons that are incomparable to what we knew at the outset of the business.

 Nevertheless, LaBobo still represents a new category of product that most people have never seen before, which is a challenge.
-Promotional efforts for an entire product category (e.g. handwashing devices) are expensive and take time, but could prove to be a smart long term investment.
+Promotional efforts for an entire product category (e.g., hand-washing devices) are expensive and take time, but could prove to be a smart long-term investment.
 A good example is the insurance sector.
-When Prudential first entered the Vietnam market more than twenty years ago, consumers were generally unaware of insurance and demand was close to nil.
-According to the Prudential team at the time, they had to consider how to translate ‘insurance’ in Vietnamese.
-But Prudential committed to a long-term strategic plan, and did not even start selling product until four years later.
+When Prudential first entered the Vietnam market more than twenty years ago, consumers were generally unaware of insurance, and demand was close to nil.
+According to the Prudential team at the time, they had to consider how to translate “insurance” to Vietnamese.
+But Prudential committed to a long-term strategic plan and did not even start selling their product until four years later.